female Turkish pioneers

 Collaboration with the Turkish community in the Netherlands and Turkey

-We think it is very important that this exhibition originates from and is supported by the Turkish community Haarlem, that is why we work closely with Turkish women who want to tell their story and who have a large network in the Turkish community.
+We think it is very important that this exhibition arises from and is supported by the Turkish community Haarlem, that is why we work closely with Turkish women who want to tell their story and have a large network in the Turkish community.
 Together with them, the content and the most important themes and perspectives of the exhibition were determined.